-My home is fairly new (built in 2006) it was built using the latest electrical codes, rules and regulations.
+My home is fairly new it was built using the 2006 electrical codes, rules and regulations.
 We have an electric panel rated at 200 Amps which is also capable of supplying 240 volts of electricity.

-We now have two new words, Volts and Amps (Amperes).
+I am going to add two new words to this lesson, Volts and Amps (Amperes).
 Volts or Voltage is a unit of electrical PRESSURE.
 Where as Amps or Amperes is a unit of CURRENT or capacity.
-The three terms are used in a formula to define what or how electricity works.
-P = I x E, where POWER uses the letter "P", CURRENT uses the letter "I" and VOLTAGE or VOLTS uses the letter "E".
+The three terms are used in a formula to define what or how electricity works. $P = I \times E$, where POWER is defined with the letter "P", CURRENT uses the letter "I" and VOLTAGE or VOLTS uses the letter "E".

 POWER is defined by a unit as watts per unit of time, in this case one hour.
 We also express the unit in kilowatts per hour to take advantage of using smaller numbers, rather then using 2,100 WH (watts per hour) we use 2.1 KWH.
 CURRENT is defined by a unit as AMPERES or AMPS.
 To make the term AMPS easier to use in a formula we can use the term MILLIAMPS or how many (one thousandths) of an AMP of current are we using.
 When we are talking about house current it is easier to use the term AMPS, but when we get into the RV electrical systems which uses a combination of AC (Alternating Current) and DC (Direct Current) we will be dealing with smaller numbers of AMPS at that point we will see the unit MILLIAMPS used more often.
 VOLTAGE or VOLTS, the unit of measure for electro motive force (EMF) the electrical pressure or force used to push the AMPS through the wire.
-In the United States we use electrical power made up of all three components of the above formula.
+In the United States we define electrical power as being made up of all three components of the above formula.
 We also use appliances which operate on either 120 volts or 240 volts.
 Most small appliances use 120 volts AC while the larger appliances use 240 volts AC.
 More on why the two different voltages are used at a later time.